Mithilesh123-mlrit/AI-POWERED-POTHOLE-DETECTION/README.md

 # AI-POWERED-POTHOLE-DETECTION
-This project proposes an AI-based Pothole Detection System using Deep Learning techniques, specifically Convolutional Neural Networks (CNN) and YOLO (You Only Look Once) object detection models.
+This project presents an AI-based Pothole Detection System using Deep Learning techniques, such as Convolutional Neural Networks (CNN) and YOLO (You Only Look Once) for detecting potholes on roads.

 ## Project Information